mindspore-ai/docs/docs/lite/docs/source_en/advanced/micro.md

     You can obtain the conversion tool in either of the following ways:

-    - Download [Release Version](https://www.mindspore.cn/lite/docs/en/master/use/downloads.html) from the MindSpore official website.
+    - Download [Release Version](https://www.mindspore.cn/lite/docs/en/master/use/downloads.html) from the MindSpore Lite official website.

         Download the release package whose OS is Linux-x86_64 and hardware platform is CPU.